Campsites for a ski trip in a campervan

 It’s that time of year.
 The snow is falling and the mountain slopes of Summer meadows are now neatly manicured.
 Those exhilarating Ski runs of Green, Blue, Red and Black are ready.
 Ouch…not that I’ve ever been brave or skilled enough to try some of those!

-Why do We Chose Campsites over Aires?
+Why do We Chose Campsites Instead of Aires?

-- Staying on a campsite for the duration means not having to move the motorhome in possibly harsh conditions.
+- Staying on a campsite for the duration also means not having to move the motorhome in possibly harsh conditions.

 - We found one resort and campsite that we just loved more than any other.
-For us, it’s just bliss returning to the same beautiful place.
+For us, it’s just bliss returning to the same beautiful snowy place.

-This is an absolutely beautiful Alpine resort, surrounded by traditional wooden chalets adding to the character of the town.
+Le Grand Bornand is an absolutely beautiful Alpine resort, surrounded by traditional wooden chalets adding to the character of the town.

 A selection of Artisan shops and restaurants along with stunning scenery and a brilliant ski scene add to the appeal.
 To top it off, there’s sophistication at every corner!
 Don’t expect concrete apartment blocks here!